Last updated – 11 March 2021.

 - Company information – if using our services on behalf of your organisation, the names of contacts and beneficiary owners

-- Information about your use of our website such as your IP address (a unique number which can identify your computer).
+- Information about your use of our website such as your IP address (a unique number that can identify your computer).

 In some circumstances, we may obtain information on you from other sources, which include: